Sanchariii/Speech_Text_Pro/README.md

 <img width="916" alt="image" src="https://github.com/Sanchariii/Speech_Text_Pro/assets/88083502/36187c23-9e7a-4e25-a189-a10b5913e335">

-You can view a live demo of this project [here](sanchari-speech-to-text.netlify.app/).
+You can view a live demo of this project [Visit the Demo](https://example.com).

 ## Getting Started